translate/pootle/docs/server/commands.rst

   be **disabled** (not deleted).
 If a project is recovered on disk it can be enabled via the admin UI only.

-- Translation projects that exist in the DB but ceased to exist on disk will be **disabled** (not deleted).

-- Enabled translation projects will be scanned for new files and directories.
+- Translation projects will be scanned for new files and directories.
 In-DB files and directories that no longer exist on disk will be **marked as obsolete**.